openml/openml-python/doc/progress.rst

   categorical variables.
 * FIX #779: Do not fail on corrupt pickle
 * FIX #782: Assign the study id to the correct class attribute.
+* FIX #819: Automatically convert column names to type string when uploading a dataset.
 * FIX #820: Make ``__repr__`` work for datasets which do not have an id.
 * MAINT #796: Rename an argument to make the function ``list_evaluations`` more consistent.
 * MAINT #811: Print the full error message given by the server.